data-eng/manolo-wp2/README.md

 Please note that this script is only for manolo library demo purpose.
 It is intended when you see the accuracy is 0% as the pretrained model is not finetuned on Cifar10.

+## GitHub Actions

+CI testing flow has been added for auto-testing when git commit/push is triggered.
+The auto-testing flow will confirm if current updates impact the env setup or fail the assertion of the test script `manolo_library_test.py`.

+User can review the results of updates in Actions section or the commit history.
+User should verify their commits are valid and pass the GitHub Actions.